- Patient to Patient

-Reciprocal IVF enables both female partners to be physically involved in the conception of their baby.
+Reciprocal IVF enables both partners to be physically involved in the conception of their baby.

-Lesbian and/or F to M gender queer couples who do not have infertility may choose to retrieve the eggs from one partner, inseminate the eggs with donor sperm and have the resultant embryo(s) transferred into the other partner who then becomes pregnant.
-This enables both partners in the relationship to be physically involved in the conception of their child and is a very appealing concept to many lesbian couples.
-Dr. Samuel Pang, Medical Director at Reproductive Science Center of New England first introduced the term Reciprocal IVF to identify this procedure.
-(Scroll down for video)
+Lesbian couples who do not have infertility may choose to have in vitro fertilization (IVF) using the eggs from one partner, inseminated with donor sperm, and have the resultant embryo(s) transferred into the other partner who then carries the pregnancy and gives birth.
+This enables both partners to be physically involved in the conception of their child.
+It is a very appealing concept for many lesbian couples.
+(Dr. Samuel Pang, Medical Director at IVF New England was the first Reproductive Endocrinologist to use the term Reciprocal IVF to identify this procedure.)

 Partner Providing Eggs

-The partner who is providing the eggs for reciprocal IVF needs to undergo a process of controlled ovarian stimulation in which hormonal medications are used to stimulate the ovaries to induce maturation of multiple eggs.
+The partner who is providing the eggs for Reciprocal IVF needs to undergo a process of controlled ovarian stimulation in which hormonal medications are used to stimulate the ovaries to induce maturation of multiple eggs.
 Her cycle needs to be manipulated with oral contraceptive pills and/or Lupron, after which controlled ovarian stimulation with Follicle Stimulating Hormone (FSH) may begin.
-When the follicles are mature, the eggs are retrieved through the vagina under ultrasound guidance and brief anesthesia at the RSC IVF Center in Lexington, MA.
-The only technical difference between standard in vitro fertilization (IVF) and reciprocal IVF is the involvement of two women.
+When the follicles are mature, the eggs are retrieved through the vagina under ultrasound guidance and brief anesthesia at the IVF New England center in Lexington, MA.
+The only technical difference between standard in vitro fertilization (IVF) and Reciprocal IVF is the involvement of two women.
 The medical procedures are nearly identical.

 Partner Carrying the Pregnancy